DrkSephy/swift-sandbox/Map Demo/README.md

 To prompt the user for this information, we edit `info.plist` under `Supporting Files` as follows:

 * Add a new key, `NSLocationWhenInUseUsageDescription`, along with any value representing the message that will prompt the user for their location.
+This is used when the app is running.

+To get the user's location whenever needed and the app is running in the background, we add the following key, value pair:

+* `NSLocationAlwaysUsageDescription`, along with a value for the message to prompt the user for their location.